pytorch/examples/gat/README.md

 # Usage
-Training and evaluating the GAT model on the Cora dataset can be done through running the the `main.py` script as follows:
+Training and evaluating the GAT model on the Cora dataset can be done through running the `main.py` script as follows:

 1. Clone the PyTorch examples repository: